 The APIs need to be enabled for the project.
 They allow itopia software to integrate and communicate with your Google infrastructure.

 The system will try to enable the API's automatically.
-In case any of the API's stays disabled, click on the "Enable" button next to it and you will be redirected to a new tab in Google Cloud Platform.
+In case any of the API's stays disabled, click on the "Enable" or "Add" button next to it and you will be redirected to a new tab in Google Cloud Platform.
 In Google tab, click Enable button located in the top of the screen.

 Once enabled, the button will change to "Disable"

 The software is also checking the IP quota restriction.
 The system will confirm if your Google account is upgraded.
 Without upgrading the GCP account you would only have access to a limited number of static IPs that may not be enough for a basic deployment in itopia.